 Celebrate America Safely This July 4th

-This Independence Day, local communities are partnering with NHTSA for the national Buzzed Driving Is Drunk Driving awareness campaign.
-Did you know that even a small amount of alcohol can impair you?
-For example, a blood alcohol concentration of .02 can affect someone’s ability to perform two tasks at one time – and that affects your ability to drive safely.
-Over the holiday weekend, NHTSA and law enforcement remind drivers to Drive Sober or Get Pulled Over and motorcyclists to Ride Sober or Get Pulled Over.
-The goal of these campaigns is to make sure people aren’t drunk behind the wheel or on a motorcycle.
+This Independence Day, local communities across the country are supporting NHTSA's national Buzzed Driving Is Drunk Driving awareness campaign.
+Did you know that even a small amount of alcohol can impair your driving?
+For example, even a blood alcohol concentration of .02 can affect someone’s ability to perform two tasks at one time – and that affects your ability to drive safely.

 Drunk driving isn’t the only risky behavior causing crashes on our roads; drug-impaired driving is an issue too.
 Whether the drug is obtained legally or illegally, drug-impaired driving is dangerous and illegal in all states.
-That’s why over the Fourth of July holiday, NHTSA is again launching the If You Feel Different, You Drive Different campaign and If You Feel Different, You Drive Different – Drive High Get a DUI enforcement campaign.
-Driving while drug-impaired puts you, your passengers, pedestrians and other drivers in danger.
+Remember, If You Feel Different, You Drive Different.